What is Manipulation?

 4-They have a great ability to use psychological techniques :

 Manipulative people possess a high level of skill that they use to control others.
 Their tactics are so subtle that it is often difficult to realize what is happening.
-They have the ability to twist a previous conversation or replay it to suit their needs.
+They can twist a previous conversation or replay it to suit their needs.
 When they hurt someone, they can turn the situation around and make the victim feel guilty while justifying their actions.

 5-Location Advantage :